-In addition to be Advokate's Operations & Communications Associate, I own the film production company Snarky Aardvark Films, LLC, in Queensbury where I live with my furbaby Vinny.
+In addition to being Advokate's Marketing & Communication Director, I own the film production company Snarky Aardvark Films, LLC, in Queensbury where I live with my dog, Vinny.

 Helping people succeed in a way that aligns with their values is my passion.
 I enjoy planning and executing anything clients may need to thrive.
 My work experience is varied but it all centers around community interaction and project management.
-Being a filmmaker, contracts, invoices and schedules take up a lot of my time but I delve into the creative side as well.
-My films have allowed me to bring nuanced characters to life while exploring my environment in ways that deeper connect me to my corner of the world.
+I especially love Instagram!